...Further Advice and Information on Study Group

 The day is usually from 10am to 4.30pm and we enjoy a shared lunch together.

-If you are considering attending Study Group or would just like more information, please call the Spiritual Program Co-ordinator on 03 9596 7410.
+If you are considering attending Study Group or would just like more information, please email the Spiritual Program Co-ordinator at

 Some Testimonials from Study Group Members